Fangcheng-Wang/crystmatch/docs/index.md

 ```

 !!! note
-    We strongly recommend you to try small multiplicity (`2` or `4`) and RMSS between `0.2` and `0.5` first, and then gradually adjust these upper bounds to obtain desired results.
+    We recommend you to try `MAX_MU <= 4` and `MAX_RMSS = 0.5` first, and then gradually adjust these upper bounds (usually by increasing `MAX_MU` and decreasing `MAX_RMSS`) to obtain desired results.
 Otherwise, the enumeration may take a very long time, or find no CSMs at all.

 The following files will be created in the current directory:

 ```
 ./
-├── CSM_LIST-fcc-bcc-m4s0.20.npz       # stores the enumerated CSMs and metadata.
+├── CSM_LIST-m4s0.20.npz       # stores the enumerated CSMs and metadata.
-├── PLOT-fcc-bcc-m4s0.20.pdf           # shows the RMSD-RMSS distribution of the CSMs.
+├── PLOT-m4s0.20.pdf           # shows the RMSD-RMSS distribution of the CSMs.
-└── TABLE-fcc-bcc-m4s0.20.csv          # shows the multiplicity, RMSS, and RMSD of each CSM.
+└── TABLE-m4s0.20.csv          # shows the multiplicity, RMSS, and RMSD of each CSM.
 ```

 ### Exporting CSMs from an NPZ file